1. Home

 Regardless of the reason whether it’s values/religion, skin color, language, nationality, or politics – the experience is universal.
 Importantly, this mindset is essential for surviving and thriving in environments where one may feel like an outsider.
 As demonstrated by Giannis, such experiences can foster resilience and tolerance.
 That’s how things are.

-In case you’re unfamiliar with him, Giannis is widely hailed as the world’s greatest active Basketball player, as he recently signed the most lucrative contract in the history of the NBA.
-Admittedly two people by the first name of Nikola and Joel, both American immigrants, can also claim to be the greatest basketball player alive.
-In a show of nationalism/national pride, this author will lean towards Giannis but tell you to place the other two aforementioned Basketball stars as equals.
+In case you’re unfamiliar with him, Giannis is widely hailed as one of the world’s three greatest active Basketball players, as he recently signed the most lucrative contract in the history of the NBA.
+Admittedly two people by the first name of Nikola and Luka both American immigrants, can also claim to be the greatest basketball player alive.

 Born to Nigerian parents who had immigrated to Greece, albeit illegally/undocumented for a chance at a better life, it was here that he was discovered and nurtured into the successful NBA player that he is today.
 As a result of his parent’s immigration status, the law dictated that only at 18 could Giannis become a citizen of Greece, which he did, affirming what he felt in his heart.
 One day Nigerian citizenship also seems likely.
 Imagine growing up having citizenship in no country, as Giannis did.